wlsf82/backstop-config/README.md

 Your feedback is very important for this project.
 If you have any doubts or suggestions, open an issue, and I'll look into it.

+## Contribute

+This is an open source project.
+Feel free to fork, improve it and create a pull request.
+I'll be happy to review and have it merged when it gets in a good state.

 ___

 Made with 💚 by [Walmyr Filho](http://walmyr-filho.com)